-CDC urges proper mask fit, double masks in some cases to protect against virus variants
+Masks should fit better, or be doubled up to protect against coronavirus variants, CDC says

 “People with big faces may have difficulty getting the mask to cover their nose and mouth completely when they do the knot, so you really have to look around and find a technique that works well for you,” Brooks said.

-Studies have shown that fit also can be improved using simple materials, including nylon hosiery around the neck and over either a cloth or surgical mask, and the use of mask fitters — adjustable frames or braces worn either as ear loops or behind the head to secure face coverings tightly on noses.
+Studies have shown that fit also can be improved using simple materials, including nylon hosiery around the neck and over either a cloth or surgical mask, and the use of mask fitters – small reusable and adjustable frames or braces worn either as ear loops or behind the head to secure face-coverings tightly on noses.

 CDC conducted experiments last month to test the effectiveness of mask combinations at reducing the amount of particles released during a cough.
 A three-ply surgical mask blocked 42% of particles from a simulated cough, and a three-ply cloth mask blocked 44%.
 But a cloth mask covering a medical mask blocked 92% of the particles, the report said.